Red Beans & Rice

 Storing and Reheating the Red Beans & Rice:

-Years ago, my son tried to undermine me at a school conference and blurted out we had “no food” in the house!
-He meant junk food, being jealous of his friends with freezers full of hot pockets and pizza rolls.
+I hafta drop a story here!
+Once, my son tried to undermine me at a school conference and blurted out we had “no food” in the house!
+He meant junk food, being jealous of his friends with freezers full of Hot Pockets and pizza rolls.

 When storing a heavy, dense dish like this, store it in reasonably sized containers and add it to the fridge after it has cooled just a bit.
 Don’t cover it or only cover it very loosely until it is chilled.
 It will cool down faster that way.

-When removing to reheat, you’ll notice that it will have thickened up and stiffened up considerably.
+When removing to reheat, you’ll notice that it will be stiff and thick.
 If it is served like that, it will not go far.
-Instead, add to a larger dish (if heating in the microwave) or a saucepan with some room (if heating on the stove) and moisten it with a little water to bring it back to its original consistency.
+Instead, add to a larger dish (if heating in the microwave) or a saucepan with some room (if heating on the stove) and water as needed to bring it back to its original consistency.

 • Bacon: Watch for store specials (especially around holidays) and pick it up on the cheap.
-Bacon freezes well so stash extra in the freezer when it’s at a low.
+Bacon freezes well, so stash extra away when you see rock bottom pricing..

-• Beans: The lowly bean is one of the healthiest foods & eating beans regularly usually eliminates the issues.
-Dried beans are so inexpensive to start with that they are seldom on “sale,” but check after any holiday that features Ham; sometimes they’re marked down.
+• Beans: Dried beans are so inexpensive to start with that they are seldom on “sale,” but check after any holiday that features Ham; sometimes they’re marked down.
 It’s worthwhile to check Aldi or Lidl as well as any ethnic market.

 Red Beans & Rice